Combined Presentations

 Policy dashboards for ocean management: Combined presentations provide the data foundation for integrated ocean management dashboards used by cabinet ministers, national planning commissions, and coastal management authorities.
 A typical dashboard presents headline indicators from extent accounts (total area of marine and coastal ecosystems), condition accounts (aggregate ecosystem health index), economic accounts (ocean economy contribution to GDP), and social accounts (ocean-dependent employment), allowing decision-makers to monitor overall ocean status at a glance and identify areas requiring policy attention.

 Ocean economy reporting to parliament: Governments increasingly report to legislatures on the contribution of ocean resources to national prosperity and the sustainability of ocean-based development.
 Combined presentations enable reports that integrate economic output data with asset depletion measures, demonstrating whether growth in ocean sectors is achieved through sustainable use or resource depletion.
-The depletion-adjusted measures derived from combined presentations align with the 2025 SNA treatment of resource depletion as a production cost, providing legislators with signals about the long-term viability of resource-dependent revenue streams (see TG-1.1 National Ocean Budgets).
+The depletion-adjusted measures derived from combined presentations align with the 2025 SNA treatment of resource depletion as a production cost, providing legislators with signals about the long-term viability of resource-dependent revenue streams (see TG-1.1 OA and National Budget Processes).

 Tracking progress against SDG 14 targets: The Sustainable Development Goal 14 (Life Below Water) includes targets requiring integrated monitoring across ecological, economic, and social dimensions.
 Combined presentations support reporting on target 14.7 (increase economic benefits from sustainable use of marine resources) by linking economic indicators from ocean economy accounts to sustainability indicators from asset accounts and ecosystem condition accounts, demonstrating whether economic benefits are increasing alongside or at the expense of marine resource stocks[2].